apono-io/terraform-provider-apono/docs/resources/access_flow.md

 - `grantees` (Attributes Set, Deprecated) Represents which identities should be granted access (see [below for nested schema](#nestedatt--grantees))
 - `grantees_filter_group` (Attributes) placeholder (see [below for nested schema](#nestedatt--grantees_filter_group))
 - `integration_targets` (Attributes Set) Represents the number of resources from the integration to which access is granted.
 If both include and exclude filters are omitted, all resources will be targeted. (see [below for nested schema](#nestedatt--integration_targets))
+- `labels` (List of String) List of labels to attach to the access flow
 - `settings` (Attributes) Access Flow settings (see [below for nested schema](#nestedatt--settings))

 ### Read-Only